 Taxable gross receipts derived from the retail sale of photographs include sitting fees charged to a customer who ultimately purchases photographs, no matter that such charges may be paid prior to the purchase of the photographs.
+A purchased photograph includes a photograph transferred as tangible personal property or electronically.
+When transferred electronically, a purchased photograph includes a photograph provided by email, electronic storage device, access through a website owned by the photographer, access through a website owned by a third-party, or by other electronic means.
 A sitting fee charged to a customer who does not purchase any photographs is not subject to the general State, applicable local, and applicable transit rates of sales and use tax.